 Related to Germany, Year Zero: Shoeshine Review – De Sica’s Somber Classic on Social Systems of Prejudice and Oppression

 Edmund’s family of four includes his invalid, ailing father(Ernst Pittschau), dutiful elder sister Eva (Ingetraud Hinz), and a panic-stricken older brother Karl-Heinz (Franz Kruger).
-Karl-Heinz is hiding from authorities and doesn’t register himself for work permit or food rations because he is a former soldier.
+Karl-Heinz is hiding from authorities and doesn’t register himself for a work permit or food rations because he is a former soldier.
 It’s never mentioned what kind of soldier Karl-Heinz was under Third Reich (whether involved with SS or Wehrmacht).
-Taking into the account the young man’s conviction that he would be accused of war crimes, we can discern he did something worst.
+Taking into account the young man’s conviction that he would be accused of war crimes, we can discern he did something worst.

 Eva goes out every night with Allied soldiers – much to Karl-Heinz’s disgust – for cigarettes, which she uses to trade for other essential things.
 Edmund – innocence personified – scrape together some money and food by running around with unscrupulous ‘friends’.
 The father is worried about Edmund getting corrupted, but he doesn’t have the power to stop it.

 The father mentions that he tried his best to keep Edmund out of the Hitler Youth, despite offering his elder son to the military.
 He also constantly laments about the burden he has put upon Edmund’s shoulders.
-In one of his aimless wanderings, Edmund comes across his old teacher (Erich Guhne), coded as a pederast and a Nazi-sympathizing criminal involved in lot of shady activities.
+In one of his aimless wanderings, Edmund comes across his old teacher (Erich Guhne), coded as a pederast and a Nazi-sympathizing criminal involved in a lot of shady activities.
 His former status as a Hitler Youth organizer provides the teacher with the power to control a gang of teenagers, dabbling with black market products.
 He gives a vinyl of Hitler’s speeches to Edmund and asks him to sell it to US soldiers.

 Hitler’s maniacal voice – clacking about ‘victory’ and ‘glory’ – played out against the crumbled skeleton of war-torn Berlin generates a distressing and uncanny effect.
 Edmund’s childlike façade slowly crumbles, partly due to the creepy teacher’s reiteration of the twisted Nazi philosophy, and partly due to the inescapable atmosphere of hopelessness and disorientation.

 In Germany Year, Zero, writer/director Rossellini apparently turns the ruins of post-war Germany to metaphorically represent the society’s decayed moral and sociological conditions.
 The betrayal of sorts experienced by youthful Edmund and his later crisis of conscience symbolizes the false choices that led the people of Germany astray.
-Germany, Year Zero doesn’t seem to possess notes of hopefulness, exemplified by the characters of resistance fighters and priest in Rome, Open City.
+Germany, Year Zero doesn’t seem to possess notes of hopefulness, exemplified by the characters of resistance fighters and priests in Rome, Open City.
 Even Paisan, in its six vignettes, elicited hope despite embracing the grim post-war realities.
 The last film in Rossellini’s war trilogy, however, holds out little hope for the future, the only positive aspect being Eva’s perseverance.
 On a personal note, it is important to note that Rossellini made this film after the tragic death of his 9-year old son, Romano.

 Rossellini’s formal fluidity is pretty evident in the scenes the camera (cinematography by Robert Julliard) follows (or relentlessly stalks) Edmund through Berlin’s dilapidated buildings, including a bombed-out church where a priest is seen playing Bach on the organ.
 Surely, the War trilogy is best remembered for the way Rossellini captures childhood in the face of destruction and war.
-The film’s aesthetics are raw and bit heavy-handed, yet it contributes to the viewer’s disorientation and also makes Edmund’s suffering much more palpable.
+The film’s aesthetics are raw and a bit heavy-handed, yet it contributes to the viewer’s disorientation and also makes Edmund’s suffering much more palpable.
 In fact, the raw quality adds to the film’s idiosyncrasy and profundity.